 Important Dates for the Bendich family

 This web page shows only a small excerpt of our Bendich research.
-Another 137 words (10 lines of text) covering the years 1st , 1607 and 1674 are included under the topic Early Bendich History in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) covering the years 1607, 1674, 1650, 1726 and 1670 are included under the topic Early Bendich History in all our PDF Extended History products and printed products wherever possible.

 Bendich Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Bendich has been spelled many different ways, including Bendish, Bendidge, Benditch, Bendige and others.

 Early Notables of the Bendich family (pre 1700)

-Another 40 words (3 lines of text) are included under the topic Early Bendich Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Bendich Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bendich family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Bendichs to arrive in North America: Edward Bendige who settled in Virginia in 1623; Thomas Bendish settled in Barbados in 1679.